afrid0315/aws-azure-devops-interview_questions/docker.md

 #### 35. Let's say paint shop for whatever reasons.
 And someone asks you like hey, can we check what happened there?
 How would you approach?
 **Answer:** To investigate why a container failed, you can inspect its logs using the docker logs <container_id> command.
 Additionally, you can check the container's exit code using the docker inspect --format='{{.State.ExitCode}}' <container_id> command to get more information about the reason for its failure.

+1. Docker file to create image we need ls -lrth need to be executed
+2. Dockerfile to create image ls -lrth in user1 and ls - la in user2 to executed how to do?
+3. ⁠kubernetes components
+4. ⁠kubernetes workflow (if we click kubectl run some pod, wat  the exact workflow or mechanism of kubernetes?
+5. ⁠wat is ur daily activities
+6. ⁠about rbac
+7. ⁠docker drivers
+8. ⁠docker networking
+9. ⁠wat u did automation in ur daily activities
+10. ⁠pod is not deleting wat we do to delete
+11. ⁠if we are having same name of containers with same port can we achieve this?
+How
+12. ⁠docker stages
+13. ⁠how docker created from kernel?
+What is the kernels which used to create docker
+14. ⁠can u tell me wat are other docker like tools we have
+15. We are getting logs right from where it is getting path of logs in kubernetes
+16. How can I reduce docker size
+17. Difference between deployment and replicaset?
+If we mention replicas in deployment then wat is the purpose of replicaset file